CuriousLearner/blog/content/mozilla-addons-dev-amu.rst

     :align: center
     :alt: PyCon India Open Spaces on how to nurture FOSS communities in college

 Later, these folks were excited and invited me as a speaker at their college.
-A lot of planning happened for the event and we were in daily touch almost daily for different things.
+A lot of planning happened for the event and we were in touch almost daily for different things.
 We planned the event one and a half month in advance.
 Finally, on 24th Feb 2018, we decided to have a full-day event around FOSS at Aligarh Muslim University.

 We left from Delhi at around 6:30 AM in the morning.
 We then halted at a cafe known as `Break Point` around Aligarh to have breakfast.
 We reached the university at around 10:20 AM.